idealparable/BibleQ/DidLazarusWriteJohn.md

 (Or as I call it, a "literall".)

-As we clearly see, "each to his own home" can't mean a literal all in this case (or at least not right away), since Peter (obviously a "disciple" by both the general definition and in the sense of one of the 12):
+As we clearly see, "each to his own home" can't mean a literal all in this case (or at least not right away), at least not in any sense that would forbid this unnamed disciple from being John since John is one of the twelve, since Peter is also a disciple, by both the general definition and in the sense of one of the 12, and he also followed.
+In addition to this being said in John, it's said in Matthew too:

 Matthew 26: